sdthompson1/babylon/README.md

  - better error messages
  - the provers to be used should be specified in some config file, rather than hard coded

-The compiler could produce more efficient code.
-Perhaps rather than trying to generate asm directly, I should just generate a C program and let a C compiler do the heavy lifting of optimisation.

 The compiler should also be portable to other architectures and operating systems (currently it only supports x86-64 and Linux).